root-signals/scorable-mcp/README.md

 """
 ```

-You can measure by simply asking Cursor Agent: `Evaluate the summarizer prompt in terms of clarity and precision. use Root Signals`.
+You can measure by simply asking Cursor Agent: `Evaluate the summarizer prompt in terms of clarity and precision. use Scorable`.
 You will get the scores and justifications in Cursor:

 <h1 align="center">
   <img width="750" alt="Prompt evaluation use case example image 1" src="https://github.com/user-attachments/assets/ac14eb51-000a-4a68-b9c4-c8322ac8013a" loading="lazy">